 Over the years, DiCaprio has cultivated a reputation as an outspoken environmentalist who believes that the carbon emissions associated with human industrial activity contribute heavily to global warming and its allegedly catastrophic ramifications.
 In 1998 he established an eponymous charitable philanthropy, the Leonardo DiCaprio Foundation, “dedicated to protecting Earth’s last wild places and fostering a harmonious relationship between humanity and the natural world.”

-In 2004 DiCaprio supported John Kerry’s presidential campaign, lauding his “years of leadership working to protect our oceans.”
-The actor called it “the most important election of my lifetime” and claimed that George W. Bush made “disastrous choices when it comes to the environment.”
+In 2004 DiCaprio supported John Kerry’s White House bid, lauding the senator’s “years of leadership working to protect our oceans.”
+DiCaprio called that year’s presidential race “the most important election of my lifetime” and claimed that the Republican incumbent, George W. Bush, had made “disastrous choices when it comes to the environment.”

 Two days later, DiCaprio addressed a climate summit at the United Nations, where Secretary-General Ban Ki-moon hailed the actor as a “UN Messenger of Peace,” a “new voice for climate advocacy,” and a man whose “global stardom is the perfect match for this global challenge.”
 In his speech, DiCaprio asserted that a host of “new and undeniable climate events”—e.g., intensifying droughts, “warming and acidifying” oceans, “increased temperatures,” and “the West Antarctic and Greenland ice-sheets melting at unprecedented rates”—were evidence that if “industries and governments around the world” failed to take “decisive, large-scale action,” all of humanity “will surely perish.”
 “We need to put a pricetag on carbon emissions,” he explained, “and eliminate government subsidies for coal, gas, and oil companies.”
 In short, it was time to “end the free ride that industrial polluters have been given in the name of a free-market economy.”